ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 4. Packages ecflow as a Debian package (`cmake --build --target package`).

-With the default preset, `linux.gcc.server.release`, the package declares the runtime libraries its binaries link against as dependencies, as derived by `dpkg-shlibdeps`.
+The package declares the runtime libraries its binaries link against as dependencies, as derived by `dpkg-shlibdeps`, together with the Python version its Python module is built for.
 This requires the `file` utility in the build environment image.

 The resulting package is named after its architecture, `ecflow-<arch>.deb` (e.g. `ecflow-amd64.deb`, or `ecflow-arm64.deb` on Apple Silicon), and copied into the output directory, which defaults to `ecflow-server/`